-Making the Tart Dough:
+Making the Tart Shell

-Next, I added the ice water, and processed the mixture until clumps started to form.
+Next I added the ice water and processed the mixture until clumps started to form.
 This took about 5 seconds.

 Once the tart shell was formed, I put it in the freezer for 30 minutes.
-Before baking it, I sprayed a piece of extra-wide heavy aluminum foil with vegetable oil spray, and gently pressed it against the dough, covering the edges to prevent over browning.
+Before baking it I sprayed a piece of extra-wide heavy aluminum foil with vegetable oil spray and gently pressed it against the dough, covering the edges to prevent over browning.
 I filled the tart shell all the way to the top with dried beans to prevent the sides from shrinking down.
-Then, I baked it in a preheated 375° F oven for 30 minutes.
+Then I baked it in a preheated 375° F oven for 30 minutes.

-Making the Filling:
+Making the Filling

-I started by cooking the bacon over medium heat until it was crispy.
+To make the filling, I started by cooking the bacon over medium heat until it was crispy.
 Because some of the bacon fat was needed for cooking the onions, I drained the bacon in a wire strainer set over a bowl to catch the grease.

-I returned 2 Tablespoons of the bacon fat to the skillet, and added the onions, salt, and thyme sprig.
-Next, I covered the pan and cooked the onions over medium heat until they started to release liquid and wilt.
+I returned 2 Tablespoons of the bacon fat to the skillet and added the onions, salt, and thyme sprig.
+Next I covered the pan and cooked the onions over medium heat until they started to release liquid and wilt.
 This took about 10 minutes.
-Then, I reduced the heat to low, and continued to cook the onions for another 15 minutes.
-After 15 minutes, there was still a fair amount of liquid in the pan, so I removed the lid and continued cooking until the onions until the liquid had evaporated.
+Then I reduced the heat to low and continued to cook the onions for another 15 minutes.
+After 15 minutes there was still a fair amount of liquid in the pan, so I removed the lid and continued cooking until the onions until the liquid had evaporated.
 This took another 5 minutes or so.
 I removed the pan from the heat, removed the thyme sprig, and let the onions cool for about 5 minutes.